Skip to main content

 What you cannot do with rollback

-• You cannot roll back in Chat Mode.
+• You cannot rollback in Chat Mode (Agent Mode only).

-• You cannot roll back to a message that does not have a checkpoint.
-Checkpoints are created after each assistant response in Agent Mode.
+• You cannot rollback to a message that has no checkpoint.
+Checkpoints are created after each agent response.

 Branching